VA Education Benefits

 - The VA determines which students are eligible for this benefit program.
 To learn more about eligibility for the program, visit the VA Yellow Ribbon Program.

-- Students who are eligible for the PA-Act 11 In-State Tuition Rate (see below) will NOT be eligible for the Yellow Ribbon Program.
+- Students who are eligible for the In-State Tuition Rate (see below) will NOT be eligible for the Yellow Ribbon Program.

-- GI Bill® beneficiaries under chapters 30, 31, 33, 35, and sections 1606 and 1607 who reside in Pennsylvania.
+Out-of-state students who are GI Bill® beneficiaries under Chapters 30, 31, 33, 35, and Sections 1606 and 1607 who reside in Pennsylvania are eligible for in-state tuition rate.
 Students do not have to be using their educational benefits.

 - Military personnel, their spouses and dependent children who are assigned to an active duty station in Pennsylvania and who reside in Pennsylvania.